hexbatch/apple-core/v1/docs/layers/f-transactions/contracts.md

 # Membership invites

-An invite is a membership set up to run when a person is given a selected token, or a pool stub is created to be a token
+An invitation is a membership set up to run when a person is given a selected token, or a pool stub is created to be a token

 When the invite is activated by the ownership or token creation, then the owner is the one given membership.
 Invites need to have no up front costs.